kowaltek/.dotfiles/readme.md

 Then run after_install scripts in order, from the `$HOME/.dotfiles` level, provide required input when prompted and relogin after each step (on VMs it might be required to restart the machine between each step).
 Important: allow non-root users for wireshark to capture packets upon installation - if you forget to do this run `sudo dpkg-reconfigure wireshark-common` to reconfigure it after installation is complete.

-Remember to set appropriate font in your terminal emulator, although for i3/alacritty combination it's already configured.
+Alacritty is set as default terminal emulator.

 For ubuntu you might want to install shell extensions and pop os shell (note: use master_noble branch) - this should be covered by `after_install_3.sh` though.